audibleblink/secblog/content/post/vpn-access-point/index.md

 If everything went well, when the Pi boots back up, there should be a new WiFi network in the area.
 Log into it and visit https://www.privateinternetaccess.com/.
-You should say this happy little green text near the top of the page.
+You should see this happy little green text near the top of the page.

 ![](./success.png)